 The taste is tart, and lemony (“lemon” is the flavor).
 This author tried mixing ZootDrops Relaxation Blend with soda (a Dr. Pepper-esque flavor), and with yerba mate tea.
 Frankly, the tartness worked really well with the soda – but not so much with the tea (which is surprising, as I had expected the opposite).
 For those who like lemon with their tea, the combination would probably be enjoyable.

 Getting high with ZootDrops Relaxation Blend is an exercise in patience and balance.
 This author sampled the recommended amount, then twice that amount (separate days).
-The feeling is subtle, it’s all about relaxation.
-To the everyday smoker, it’s easy to get lost in the clouds – but to let your body be heavy with comfort, while not being totally ripped out of your skull is what you can achieve if you let this relaxation blend do it’s job (and by that I mean, don’t smoke while waiting for the drops to kick in – just let it roll solo).
+The feeling of subtle relaxation is similar to what you get while smoking a cbd therapy strain.
+You get lost in the clouds – but to let your body be heavy with comfort, while not being totally ripped out of your skull is what you can achieve if you let this relaxation blend do its job (and by that I mean, don’t smoke while waiting for the drops to kick in – just let it roll solo).

 Creative projects and chilling out are a must when partaking.
 It’s hard to imagine many people going on a hike, or being outdoors-y – but I’m sure there are some who could make it work for them (more power to you).
 For me, I was pretty much stuck once the couch lock and chamomile took control – it was light on the mind, but deep in the muscles.
 A true body high.